 The following is an example of a successful Executive MBA essay for the MIT Sloan Executive MBA Program.
 Applicants to Executive MBA programs need to demonstrate significant leadership, impact, potential, and the legitimate need for the degree to be accepted, and this essay shows all of those qualities.

-Statement of Purpose (one page)
+Statement of purpose (one page)

-The MIT Executive MBA Students and Community are: Open, Collaborative and Inventive.
+Prompt: The MIT Executive MBA Students and Community are: Open, Collaborative and Inventive.
 Please tell us why you are pursuing the MIT Executive MBA, and what you will contribute to your classmates and the community at MIT.
 Include examples of success working with organizations, groups, and individuals.
 For those reapplying, please highlight developments since your last submission.

 As a founder, board director, and executive officer of a growth-stage technology company, I bring a unique set of experiences and a need for an innovative, transformative education that I can apply to my business immediately.